 - MCH Epi Peer-to-Peer Cohort (MCH Epi P2P)

-During this eight-month experience, participants attend and spend time processing content from webinars addressing cross-cutting topics that are relevant for leaders working in/with Title V in many different capacities, join with cohort peers for interactive learning and discussion sessions, complete individual and collaborative activities aligned with their identified leadership goals, and communicate regularly with a matched mentor.
+During this nine-month experience, participants attend and spend time processing content from webinars addressing cross-cutting topics that are relevant for leaders working in/with Title V in many different capacities, join with cohort peers for interactive learning and discussion sessions, complete individual and collaborative activities aligned with their identified leadership goals, and communicate regularly with a matched mentor.

 The Graduate Student Epidemiology Program (GSEP) is a paid, 10-week, 100% remote summer internship aimed at diversifying the pipeline of early career professionals entering MCH epidemiology and tracking into state/territory/local agency leadership positions.
 GSEP provides ample opportunities for interns to learn and practically apply MCH epidemiology and leadership competencies, as well as cultivate, sustain, and grow connections with current MCH epidemiologists and a diverse array of related professionals.